-The proposal amends Article IX, section 7 of the Florida Constitution to add a new subsection requiring any tuition or fee increase for a state university to be approved by an affirmative vote of at least nine members of the university board of trustees and an affirmative vote of at least twelve members of the Board of Governors before the increase in tuition and fees could become effective.
+The proposal amends Article IX, section 7 of the Florida Constitution to add a new subsection requiring any change in fees for a state university to be approved by an affirmative vote of at least nine members of the university board of trustees and an affirmative vote of at least twelve members of the Board of Governors before the change could become effective.
 II.
 SUBSTANTIVE ANALYSIS: